Hull is a city with a renewed sense of optimism and is a great city in which to live and to work.

-This is a specialist integrated service which includes a Police officer, Speech & Language therapist, Youth Justice officer and a Clinical Psychologist for complex adolescents.
+This is a specialist integrated service which includes a Police Officer, Speech and Language Therapist, Youth Justice Officer and a Clinical Psychologist for complex adolescents.
 The team have a shared practice and a specific role to provide high intensity help when families are in crisis and children aged between 11-17 years old are on the edge of coming into care.

 The team works alongside the allocated social worker and manager and makes every effort to match the child to a suitable carer from within the authority.
 The team includes a contract officer who provides excellent oversight to contract management and commissioning.

 The Adoption Team recruits and undertakes assessments of prospective adopters.
-The adoption social worker makes a recommendation to an independent adoption panel, which recommends to the ADM whether or not the applicant is suitable for adopting any child.
+The adoption social worker makes a recommendation to an independent adoption panel, which recommends to the ADM whether the applicant is suitable for adopting any child.

 Pause works with women who have experienced, or are at risk of, repeat removals of children from their care.
-Through an intense programme of support, it aims to break this cycle and give women the opportunity to reflect, tackle destructive patterns of behaviour, and to develop new skills and responses that can help them create a more positive future.
+Through an intense programme of support it aims to break this cycle and give women the opportunity to reflect, tackle destructive patterns of behaviour, and to develop new skills and responses that can help them create a more positive future.

 The virtual school